 Replacing 10-139 Shower Door Hook Bottom Guide

-A handy person from Miami Beach says:
+Handy Person from Miami Beach

 Step 1: Remove the old shower-door guide.